 You don’t have to go cold turkey on screens.
 Start by initiating small limits- for example, tell your kids that they can’t turn on the television until 4 pm, only after they finish all their homework.
 Spend a whole week or two cementing that rule before you move onto the next one.

-Help your kids think of hobbies they’d like to pursue.
 As you reduce the amount of time spent in front of the TV, make sure they have options for other exciting activities.
+You can try swapping TV for audiobooks using a kid’s audio player like a Toniebox or a Yoto Player.
+Or you can help your kids think of hobbies they’d like to pursue.
 Perhaps they might like to go out for the soccer team or get into painting.
 The same goes for you!
 Always wanted to play the piano?
 Now’s the time.

 Quality over Quantity